telerik/uwp-docs/controls/radimageeditor/imageeditor-commands-and-events.md

 ---
-title: Commands
+title: Commands and Events
-page_title: ImageEditor Commands
+page_title: ImageEditor Commands and Events
-description: ImageEditor Commands
+description: ImageEditor Commands and Events
-slug: imageeditor-commands
+slug: imageeditor-commands-and-events
-tags: imageeditor,commands
+tags: imageeditor,commands, events
 published: True
 position: 5
 ---

+## Events

+The RadImageEditor exposes the following events:

+- **ImageSaving**: Occurs when the [save image button]({%slug imageeditor-visual-structure%}) is pressed.
+- **ImageReverted**: Occurs when the [revert to original]({%slug imageeditor-visual-structure%}) is pressed.

-# Commands
+## Commands

+There is a more MVVM friendly way to perform custom actions when an event occures.
 The **RadImageEditor** control exposes a commands collection that allows you to register custom commands with each control’s instance through the **RadImageEditor.Commands** property.
 Each command is associated with an id from the **Telerik.UI.Xaml.Controls.Input.ImageEditor.Commands.CommandId** enumeration.
 Here are the default commands:

 - **ImageEditorSavingCommand**: Executed when the [save image button]({%slug imageeditor-visual-structure%}) is pressed. **Id** = CommandId.**Saving**
-- **ImageEditorRevertImageCommand**: Executed when [revert to original/discard changes button]({%slug imageeditor-visual-structure%}) is pressed. **Id** = CommandId.**RevertImage**
+- **ImageEditorRevertImageCommand**: Executed when [revert to original]({%slug imageeditor-visual-structure%}) is pressed. **Id** = CommandId.**RevertImage**

 You can also add custom commands that inherit from the **ImageEditorCommand** class.
 Here is an example of a custom command that will save the image to a specific folder: